-The Times-Union Center of Performing Arts was built in 1997 by the Centex Rooney Construction Company.
+The Jacksonville Center for the Performing Arts was built in 1997 by the Centex Rooney Construction Company.
 It has 20,000 square feet of lobby/reception space.
-The TUCPA accommodates such events as Broadway shows, orchestras, corporate general sessions, receptions dinners, and community recitals.
-The Times Union has three separate theaters: the Jim & Jan Moran Theatre, Jacoby Symphony Hall, and Terry Theatre.
-Recent Broadway musicals held at TUCPA include Wicked and Cats.
-Previous performances at TUCPA have featured a variety of headlining artists such as Bruce Springsteen, Kelly Clarkson, Rodney Atkins, Jason Mraz and Sheryl Crow.
+The JCPA accommodates such events as Broadway shows, orchestras, corporate general sessions, receptions dinners, and community recitals.
+The JCPA has three separate theaters: the Jim & Jan Moran Theatre, Jacoby Symphony Hall, and Terry Theatre.
+Recent Broadway musicals held at JCPA include Wicked and Cats.
+Previous performances at JCPA have featured a variety of headlining artists such as Bruce Springsteen, Kelly Clarkson, Rodney Atkins, Jason Mraz and Sheryl Crow.

 Ritz Theatre and Museum

 The Ritz Theatre and Museum was reconstructed in 1999 on the site of the 1929 Ritz Theatre Movie House.
 It was designed by a local architect Jefferson Powell.
 The capacity of the theatre is over 400 and 150 for the lobby area.
 The Lobby is also used for private functions.
 The LaVilla Museum, located within the Ritz holds 11,000 square feet of exhibits.